 Children’s Chapel, Godly Play and Adult Formation

-Children from age 3 to grade 6 also are invited to join us for Godly Play Christian Education in one of our Godly Play rooms from 9:50-10:40.
-Children attending the 9:00 service always are welcome to go to their Godly Play room after receiving Communion for Sunday School.
+Children from age 3 to grade 6 also are invited to join us for Godly Play Christian Education in one of our Godly Play rooms from 9:50-10:40 from September to Pentecost.
+The children return to the 10 am service during the Peace.
+During the summer, students participate in “Lego My Bible” which starts at 10am in the Godly Play Room.

 Wednesday at 10:30am